tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 these live ranges---that you have already done some kind of analysis to build a mapping.

+In this blog post, we're going to back up to the point where we've just built our SSA low-level IR and have yet to do any work on it.
+We'll do all of the analysis from scratch.

 Part of this analysis is called *liveness analysis*.

 ## Liveness analysis